 The HGNC Comparison of Orthology Predictions (HCOP) search is a tool that integrates and displays the orthology assertions predicted for a specified human gene, or set of human genes, by eggNOG, Ensembl Compara, HGNC, HomoloGene, Inparanoid, NCBI Gene Orthology, OMA, OrthoDB, OrthoMCL, Panther, PhylomeDB, PomBase, TreeFam and ZFIN.
 An indication of the reliability of a prediction is provided by the number of databases which concur.
-HCOP was originally designed to show orthology predictions between human and mouse, but has been expanded to include data from chimp, macaque, rat, dog, horse, cow, pig, opossum, platypus, chicken, anole lizard, xenopus, zebrafish, C. elegans, Drosophila and S. cerevisiae, meaning that there are currently 18 genomes available for comparison in HCOP.
+HCOP was originally designed to show orthology predictions between human and mouse, but has been expanded to include data from chimp, macaque, rat, dog*, horse, cattle, pig, opossum, platypus, chicken, anole lizard, xenopus, zebrafish, C. elegans, Drosophila, S. cerevisiae, and S. pombe meaning that there are currently 19 genomes available for comparison in HCOP.

 Using the search